FastRabbitON/MyBoard/README.md

 ## General Information
  Fully customizable board for storing notes and widgets.
 The project is under development and it is planned to add a calendar, calculator, weather, etc. But you can already use it, which I encourage you to do.
 All data is stored in the browser's cache, so the application ensures the privacy of your data.

+Project is not adjust to touch screen devices yet

 ![Alt text](https://github.com/FastRabbitON/FastRabbitON/blob/main/GifBoard.gif)

 ## How to run